 Experience amazing views of the city and beyond by reaching the top of the UK's highest Cathedral.
 While you spot the city's famous landmarks you can also view the world's heaviest peal of bells!

 Liverpool Cathedral tower allows you to see all of Liverpool’s great buildings as you take in a breathtaking 360˚ view from the rooftop of the highest cathedral in the UK - 152m (500ft) above sea level.
 On a good clear day, you will see Blackpool Tower!

 The massive Vestey Tower, named after its benefactors the Vestey family, has a floor to top height of 101m (331ft).

 You don't want to miss out on this experience.

 - Concession £6

 - Family £20 (2 adults, up to 3 children)

 Journey up the impressive Liverpool Cathedral Tower and encounter breathtaking panoramic rooftop views of Liverpool and beyond.
 You start this experience via two consecutive lifts followed by 108 stairs!

 The world’s highest and heaviest peal of bells - Come along and see Great George and friends.

-For Health & Safety reasons it is not possible to allow the public into the Tower whenever the bells are being rung.
+(To keep you safe, it is not possible to allow visitors into the Tower when our bells are being rung.)